abauer424/readme-generator/README.md

 My README Generator can be viewed <a href ="https://abauer424.github.io/readme-generator/"> here.</a>

-Please view the live demonstration <a href ="https://www.dropbox.com/s/ppz13a3bo7rpf6e/Amber-Bauer.mp4?dl=0"> here. </a>
+Please view the walkthrough video <a href ="https://www.dropbox.com/s/ppz13a3bo7rpf6e/Amber-Bauer.mp4?dl=0"> here. </a>